Posted on February 17, 2020

 - Gunderson noted that the Pennsylvania Housing Finance Agency’s decision in 2015 to award points for Passive House in the scoring of affordable housing applications for federal low-income housing tax credits has resulted in 23 Passive House projects receiving tax credit awards.
 He voiced hope that the same would happen in Massachusetts now that it is also awarding points for affordable housing tax credit applications that plan to pursue Passive House.

 - HRI’s Carbone and Icon’s Apigian used their collaboration on Finch Cambridge to provide a picture of how Passive House happens in practice.
 Key takeaways were HRI’s three-decade commitment to energy efficiency and Apigian’s pitch for teamwork and hands-on involvement with builders to ensure that Passive House techniques are done right.

-MHP hosted the training as part of its effort to encourage more sustainable affordable housing through its new.
+MHP hosted the training as part of its effort to encourage more sustainable affordable housing through its new Green and Healthy Housing Programs.
 Since launching the program last May, MHP has committed long-term permanent financing to 12 affordable housing developers who are planning to pursue energy-efficiency certifications and additional incentives from MHP.
 This includes two developers who are planning to build to Passive House standards – North Shore Community Development Corp. for Harbor Village in Gloucester and Dakota Partners for Depot Village in Hanson.